michelle-wms/michelle-wms.github.io/words.md

 ---

 A bunch of data science terms, their meanings and real-life applications.
-Weekly refreshed.
 <br />
 <br />